Community Pediatric Asthma Service

 Asthma and Travelling

-Whether you are heading off to camp, going to a sleepover at a friend's house, or travelling on holiday with your family, anytime you are away from home for more than one day, consider our information below.
+Whether you are heading off to camp, going to a sleepover at a friend's house, or travelling, anytime you are away from home for more than one day, remember...

 Don't take a vacation from your asthma medicine!